jessiiimai/leuph_agents_interfaces/README.md

 ## To start:

-Open PyCharm, activate a virtual environment in your PyCharm terminal and create a new folder, where you will add both Python scripts from this
+Open PyCharm, activate a virtual environment in your PyCharm terminal and install Tkinter.
+Next, create a new folder, where you will add both Python scripts from this
 project: leuphana_pixelart.py and leuphana_pixelcolors.py.
+Or clone this repository.
 If you now run the leuphana_pixelart Python Script, the turtle should draw this:

 ![pixelart_result](https://github.com/jessiiimai/leuph_agents_interfaces/assets/136825243/2281ce91-43cf-46e4-9b25-24593ccae7c4)